 Fractions to Decimals

-Each vulgar fraction may be represented as a decimal fraction.
-If a series of digits is repeated ad infinitum in the decimal fraction it is called a recurring decimal fraction.
-The repeating series of digits is marked by a above line.
+Any fraction can be represented as a decimal.
+If a series of digits in the decimal is repeated ad infinitum it is called a repeating decimal.
+The repeating series of digits is marked by the above line.

-The program transforms vulgar fractions into terminating or recurring decimal fractions and determines the recurring decimal as well as its length after you have entered the numerator and the denominator of the fraction.
+The program converts fractions into terminating or repeating decimals and determines the repeating digits as well as the length of the period after you enter the numerator and the denominator of the fraction.

 Example:

-If the depiction of a decimal fraction exceeds one line three dots mark its abortion.
+If the representation of a decimal fraction exceeds one line three dots mark its termination.